9 Days, 8 Nights

 Meal Plan: Breakfast, Lunch, Dinner

-The second day begins with a drive south to Tarangire National Park which is a low profile park usually lost in the shadows of its more popular neighbors but admired by the large herds of elephants and ancient baobab trees that mark the horizon like guard posts.
-During the following two days, you will explore in-depth the different ecosystems of this park, including river valleys with an abundant population of birds to the open savanna grassland where lions roam.
+The second day begins with a drive south to Tarangire National Park, a low-profile park that is often overshadowed by its more popular neighbors but is admired for its large herds of elephants and ancient baobab trees that serve as guard posts along the horizon.
+During the next two days, you will learn about the park’s various ecosystems, which range from river valleys with a diverse bird population to open savanna grassland where lions roam.

-Your base, Tarangire Osupuko Lodge, is located on the peri-fringes of the park and you can get a breathtaking view and even listen to the animal calls in the night through the veranda.
+Your base, Tarangire Osupuko Lodge, is located on the park’s outskirts, and you can enjoy a breathtaking view and even hear animal calls at night from the veranda.

-Mornings begin with game drives in which giraffes can be seen browsing on the tops of trees and possibly a glimpse of a python coiled up on a branch.
+Mornings begin with game drives, during which giraffes can be seen browsing on the tops of trees and possibly a python coiled up on a branch.

-Afternoons can be used to do bush walks with Maasai guides who can tell stories about their lives in harmony with wildlife and how the swamps at Tarangire supply the entire year with water sources that host more than 500 species of birds.
-The evenings end up around the campfire, where everyone talks of the best moments of the day, including how the park is involved in the conservation of the elephants, in the face of poaching threats.
+Afternoons can be spent on bush walks with Maasai guides, who can tell stories about their lives in harmony with wildlife and how Tarangire’s swamps provide water sources throughout the year, supporting over 500 bird species.
+The evenings conclude with a campfire where everyone discusses the highlights of the day, including how the park is involved in elephant conservation in the face of poaching threats.

 Accommodation: Osupoku Lodge